-To qualify for academic honors, students must have a minimum 3.5 cumulative grade point average and have completed all graduation requirements for a bachelor degree.
-Students who are participating in commencement exercises but have not completed all graduation requirements are not eligible for graduate honors.
+To qualify for academic honors, students must have a minimum 3.5 cumulative grade point average and have completed all academic requirements for a bachelor's degree.
+Students who are participating in commencement exercises but have outstanding academic requirements are not eligible for graduate honors.
 The academic honors include:

-Cum Laude ("with honor") 3.5-3.59 Cumulative GPA

-Magna Cum Laude ("with great honor") 3.6-3.79 CGPA Summa Cum Laude ("with highest honor") 3.8-4.0 CGPA
+Cum Laude ("with honor") Magna Cum Laude ("with great honor") Summa Cum Laude ("with highest honor")